sctlcd/the-green-corner/README.md

 ##### [Add plant page](https://github.com/sctlcd/the-green-corner/blob/master/templates/addplant.html) <a name="Addplantpage"></a>

 - Access to this page by clicking on the Plants dropdown and then on the sub-menu item "Add Plant"
-- A form for adding a plant is displayed organized by sections, Identity, Category, Botanic, Culture, Note, with the relevant fields.
+- A form for adding a plant is displayed and organized by sections, Identity, Category, Botanic, Culture, Note, with the relevant fields.
 - Add plant and cancel buttons.
 Add plant button triggers the creation of the plant record in the database.

 ##### [Edit plant page](https://github.com/sctlcd/the-green-corner/blob/master/templates/editplant.html) <a name="Editplantpage"></a>

 - Access to this page by clicking on the Edit button of the selected plant in the Plants page.
-- A form for editing a plant is displayed organized by sections, Identity, Category, Botanic, Culture, Note, with the relevant fields.
+- A form for editing a plant is displayed and organized by sections, Identity, Category, Botanic, Culture, Note, with the relevant fields.
 - Edit plant and cancel buttons.
 Edit plant button triggers the update of the plant record in the database

 Back to [top](#TableOfContents)